Did your payday loans cost so much you had to keep on borrowing?

-It’s easy to ask for a refund using the free template letters here.
-You can use these letters with any payday lender.
-They work if your loans were repaid on time, or late, or you still owe money.
+It’s easy to ask for a payday loan refund using the free template letters here.
+The letters work if your payday loans were repaid early, on time, or late.
+Or if you still owe money.

 What are “unaffordable” loans?

 You may think a loan you repaid must have been affordable.

 But if that left you so broke you had to borrow again – from the same lender or a different one – it was unaffordable!

 “the borrower should be able to make the required repayments without undue difficulty, whilst continuing to meet other debt repayment obligations and reasonable regular outgoings.”